ak0592/human-face-compare/README.md

 This directory consists of human images and some images which are compared with human.
 - `animal_face_datset` consists of some animal images which are collected some open source dataset.
 - `human_face_datset` consists of some human images.
+- `mnist` consists of some code to install mnist dataset.

 If you want to add new images, you should summarize new directory which is named newly.